 6. Business Development

-Not for the faint-hearted – in business development you’re at the forefront of business growth.
+Not for the faint-hearted – in working in business development you’re at the forefront of business growth.

 You’ll be tasked with spotting new business opportunities and securing them as clients.

 Often very face-to-face, much of your time will be meeting prospective clients, giving presentations, negotiating, and explaining new products.

 Being able to get your points across clearly, negotiate, and ‘click’ with people is a must and the key to selling in this job.